 Lately, I’ve been looking for work and have been unsuccessful.
 I know I need more education and certainly more experience.

 I want to get into medical transcription if possible, but for the time being, while I work my way through school, my oldest daughter must first try to get her GED diploma, and I’ll be raising kids and surviving deployment.
-She is taking online GED Social Studies prep classes provided for free by a website called Best GED Classes and I must admit, it seems to be working fine for her.
+She is taking online GED Social Studies prep classes provided for free by and I must admit, it seems to be working fine for her.

 This time last year I had it all going on.
 I was going to school (taking three classes), working part-time, chauffeuring three kids all over town, doing Crossfit, and then selling Pampered Chef too.